s-chh/Find-Duplicate-Photos-Video/README.md

 # Duplicate-Photos-Finder
-Find and delete all the duplicate images in a folder.
+Find all the duplicate images in a folder by pixel-wise comparison and deletes them.
 Repeats it for all sub-directories as well.
 <br>

 v2 uses 2x2 average pooling to reduce the image size.
 Provides faster execution and lowers memory consumption.